JeremyHudson43/HudsonRepo/README.md

 The NLTK Gensim Hybrid is used to produce topic modelsusing processed data from the NLTK that produces an LDA model using Gensim modules.

-The bigramFinder notebook simply found all occurences of bigrams in a text document and printed them to an excel notebook.
+The BigramFinder notebook simply found all occurences of bigrams in a text document and printed them to an excel notebook.